Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, we theoretically propose and investigate a mechanism to stabilize superconducting vortices in a quasi-2D Rashba SC in the absence of an applied magnetic field.
 In our approach, the required magnetic flux to pin a vortex is instead provided by a magnetic island, i.e., a spatially-extended magnetic impurity.
-The key ingre\-dients and assumptions of our proposal are: (i) the spatial extent of the magnetic island dictated by the lengthscale $\rho_I$ is assumed to greatly exceed the superconducting coherence length $\xi_S$, (ii) the magnetic island couples to the electrons of the SC only via an exchange coupling, (iii) the spin moment of the island is con\-si\-de\-red to be oriented out-of-the-plane due to crystal field effects, (iv) the magnetic island does not introduce Yu-Shiba-Rusinov states, (v) the spin moment carried by the island is converted into magnetic flux by means of Zeeman and Rashba magnetoelectic effects, and (vi) we take into account the possible presence of magnetic correlations in the SC which induce an electronic magnetization.
-To address the problem, we employ a phe\-no\-me\-no\-lo\-gi\-cal GL functional which is motivated by a representative microscopic model Hamiltonian.
+The key ingre\-dients and assumptions of our proposal are: (i) the spatial extent of the magnetic island dictated by the lengthscale $\rho_I$ is assumed to greatly exceed the superconducting coherence length $\xi_S$ and the Fermi wavelength $\lambda_F$ defined in the normal phase of the SC, (ii) the magnetic island couples to the electrons of the SC only via an exchange coupling, (iii) the spin moment of the island is con\-si\-de\-red to be oriented out-of-the-plane due to crystal field effects, (iv) the magnetic island does not introduce Yu-Shiba-Rusinov states~\cite{CommentOnYSR}, (v) the spin moment carried by the island is converted into magnetic flux by means of Zeeman and Rashba magnetoelectic effects, and (vi) we take into account the possible pre\-sence of magnetic correlations in the SC which induce an electronic magnetization.
+To address the problem, we employ a phe\-no\-me\-no\-lo\-gi\-cal GL functional which is motivated by and derived from a representative microscopic model Hamiltonian.
 In addition, our GL for\-ma\-lism is equipped with a concrete spatial profile for the spin moment field of the island, which allows us to derive closed form analytical expressions for the magnetic field and the induced magnetization characterizing the vortex.